MrJambix/TimelineReactions/TimelineReactions/MrJambix/P9-12 Reaction README.md

 PLEASE NOT I WILL ONLY BE FOCUSING ON GNB MT REACTIONS FOR THE MOMENT

+-------------------GNB MT Reaction---------------------------
+-------------P9S MT GNB------------------------
+1. Reaction will now Pot -2 seconds on Countdown and then again at the 6minute windo
+------------------------P9S OT GNB ------------------------
+Reaction will invuln second Solo TB (Ascendant Fist #2)

+P10S GNB
+No Provoke/Shirks
+No Invulns during TB only during HH
+Can be used as MT or OT
+Reaction now Holds No Mercy during first Wicked Towers for maximum DPS

+P11S MT GNB
+Will invuln during 2nd TB (Shirk/Voke Disabled during 2nd TB for manual use)

+P12S P1 MT GNB
+Invuln the first Glaukopis
+ - Invuln will now happen during Both Glaukopis ONLY if you are holding boss(Highest Emity) Please go through and see where the Voke/Shirk happens for your information

+P12S P2 MT GNB
+General mitigation done but still in testing

-P9S OT War
+-------------------BELOW FOR OTHER REACTIONS--------------------------- P9S OT War
 Reaction will invuln second Solo TB (Ascendant Fist #2) Changes to Defensive CD Offsets and skill to variables to let the ACR decide when to use them